 PricewaterhouseCoopers Limited (PwC Cyprus) is a limited liability private company, under registration number 143594, having its registered office in Cyprus at Julia House, 3 Themistocles Dervis Street, CY-1066 Nicosia, Cyprus.
 PwC Cyprus has offices in three districts, Nicosia, Limassol and Paphos.
-PwC Cyprus is wholly owned by professional practitioners working with the firm, commonly referred to as "Partners", who are in their majority members of the Board of Directors of the company.
+PwC Cyprus is wholly owned by professional practitioners working with the firm, commonly referred to as "Partners".

-As at 30 June 2017, PwC Cyprus is led by a total of 42 Partners and has two Lines of Service:
+As at 30 June 2018, PwC Cyprus is led by a total of 40 Partners and has two Lines of Service: